Learn how AI can help your company gain a competetive edge!

 With that in mind, can non-biological systems – circuitry and processors – eventually become complex enough to produce feeling, sensation, and perhaps even emotions, intelligence, knowledge, and consciousness?

-Sentient AI: Where We Today
+Sentient AI: Where We Are Today

 The debate surrounding sentient AI was reignited when Google employee Blake Lemoine tweeted about Google’s language model LaMDA, breaking confidentiality rules and resulting in his suspension.